William Jardine (merchant)

-William Jardine (24 February 1784 – 27 February 1843) was a Scottish physician and merchant who co-founded the Hong Kong–based conglomerate Jardine, Matheson & Co.
+William Jardine (24 February 1784 – 27 February 1843) was a Scottish physician, merchant and opium dealer who co-founded the Hong Kong–based conglomerate Jardine, Matheson & Co.
 Educated in medicine at the University of Edinburgh, in 1802 Jardine obtained a diploma from the Royal College of Surgeons of Edinburgh.
 The next year, he became a surgeon's mate aboard the Brunswick belonging to the East India Company, and set sail for India.
 In May 1817, he abandoned medicine for trade.

 Jardine was a resident in China from 1820 to 1839.
 His early success in Canton as a commercial agent for opium merchants in India led to his admission in 1825 as a partner in Magniac & Co., and by 1826 he controlled that firm's Canton operations.
 James Matheson joined him shortly afterwards with Magniac & Co. reconstituted as Jardine, Matheson & Co. in 1832.
 After Imperial Commissioner Lin Zexu destroyed 20,000 cases of opium seized from British traders in 1839, Jardine arrived in London that September to press Foreign Secretary Lord Palmerston for a forceful response, which resulted in the First Opium War.

 Following his return to Britain from China, between 1841 and 1843, he was Member of Parliament for Ashburton representing the Whig party.
 Jardine died in 1843, bringing an end to his short political career.